martward/n-puzzle/README.md

 - The user will be able to restart the game while playing.
 - Optionally: The player will be able to load his own pictures.

-See the document images.docx for sketches of the app will look like.

 This will be the main game: